 Dr George Musgrave

 George is an interdisciplinary sociologist of music, researching musicians' psychosocial working lives.
-His research concerns the psychological experiences and working conditions of creative careers, with a focus on mental health and wellbeing in the music industry.
-He has collaboratively undertaken two major research projects - 'Can Music Make You Sick?'
-(UK) and ‘When Music Speaks’ (Denmark) - on mental health and the music industry; the book of the former was an Amazon Number 1 Best Seller in the Sociology of Work.
-His research has been published in world-leading journals including The Lancet Psychiatry, Poetics, Cultural Trends, Musicae Scientiae, and Psychology of Music, and he is regularly invited to speak internationally on the subject.
+His specialism concerns the psychological experiences and working conditions of creative careers, with a focus on mental health and wellbeing in the music industry.
+He has collaboratively undertaken two major funded research projects - 'Can Music Make You Sick?'
+(UK) and ‘When Music Speaks’ (Denmark) - on mental health and the music industry.
+The book of the former was an Amazon Number 1 Best Seller in the Sociology of Work.
+His research has been published in world-leading journals including The Lancet, The Lancet Psychiatry, Poetics, Cultural Trends, Musicae Scientiae, and Psychology of Music, and he is regularly invited to speak internationally on the subject.

 He is a Fellow of the Royal Society of Arts (FRSA) and the Higher Education Academy (FHEA), and a Committee Member of the Royal Musical Association (RMA) Music and Mental Health Group.
 He is ICCE's Chair of Examinations